CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ## Requirements

-- Each release has it's required Xcode and Swift versions documetned in the [CHANGELOG](https://github.com/CirrusMD/CirrusMD-iOS-SDK-Example/blob/develop/CHANGELOG.md)
+- Required Xcode and Swift versions for each release are documented in the [CHANGELOG](https://github.com/CirrusMD/CirrusMD-iOS-SDK-Example/blob/develop/CHANGELOG.md)
-- CirrusMDSDK works in both Swift and Objective-C projects
+- Required project language is Swift or Objective-C
     - If the project is Objective-C `Build Settings > Build Options > Always Embed Swift Standard Libraries` must be set to `Yes`

 ## Installing CirrusMDSDK in your own project